For free nutrition information and advice, email Pat McKay

 It is important to know that unlike people, dogs don’t necessarily become warm when they have a fever, so feeling your animal’s head, ears, or nose for heat doesn’t necessarily give any indication of his/her internal temperature.

-There’s no correlation between nose temperature and moisture and a dog’s overall body temperature or health.
-The only way to tell accurately if a dog has a fever is to take his/her temperature the good old-fashioned way…with a thermometer…and take it rectally.
+There’s no correlation between nose temperature and moisture and an animal’s overall body temperature or health.
+The only way to tell accurately if a dog/cat has a fever is to take his/her temperature the good old-fashioned way…with a thermometer…and take it rectally.

 You can use either a digital or mercury oral or rectal thermometer.
 You don’t need to buy one that’s specifically for animals.

 If you use a mercury thermometer, shake it by flicking your wrist until the mercury is below 94 degrees Fahrenheit.

 If you use a digital thermometer, turn it on and wait until the 188.8 turns to L.

 1. Lightly lubricate just the tip of the thermometer using a drop of an edible oil.
 If you have my CLO-3-Pearls, you can clip one of the soft gels and use that oil.
 If not, olive oil or any edible oil is fine.

 2. You may or may not need a second person to help, depending on how cooperative your animal is.
 The person helping you should tightly hug your standing animal, holding his/her head and putting her hand on the underbelly of your animal so s/he cannot sit down.

 If you do not have help, you can lay your animal on his/her side on a table that is waist high, and then for control, bend over your animal, so that the top of your body is gently covering him/her which allows you to have both hands free.